janhq/jan/README.md

 - For business inquiries: email hello@jan.ai
 - For jobs: please email hr@jan.ai

+## Trust & Safety

+Beware of scams.

+- We will never ask you for personal info
+- We are a free product; there's no paid version
+- We don't have a token or ICO
+- We are not actively fundraising or seeking donations

 ## License

 Jan is free and open source, under the AGPLv3 license.